 1st day: Marrakesh – Dades

 Morning departure at 8 o’clock from your hotel or riad in Marrakesh to cross the High Atlas Mountains.
 After the Tichka pass, you leave the main road and take a side road to the Telouet Kasbah, which belonged to the Lords of the Atlas, the Glaoui family.
 Each addition to the building now stands in ruins exposed to the wind and the rain, having been abandoned and plundered after the last Pasha fled the country following the departure of the French in 1956.
 Wait to be pleasantly surprised by the traditional interior decoration as you reach the farthest end of the Kasbah.

 2nd day: Dades – Merzouga

 After breakfast, you will drive up the valley including some amazing hairpin bends (cf youtube Cadillac brakes test) to reach the Dades gorges, before continuing to Toudgha to the very different gorges there.
 Lunch will either be here in the gorges or later at the bivouac at the Erg Chebbi dunes.
 You drive there via the Ziz Valley, and the towns of Erfoud, famous for its fossil finds worked into beautiful artifacts, and Rissani, which is where the king’s family originates.

 In the afternoon, after a welcoming glass of tea, you can take a one to one & a half-hour camel ride in the Sahara.
-The sunset from the top of the dunes is spectacular (250m) and afterwards there is dinner and the night in a nomad tent at the foot of the dunes.
+The sunset from the top of the dunes is spectacular (250m).

 3rd day: Merzouga – Marrakesh

 If you wake up early enough, you can watch the spectacle of the sunrise, when the colour of the dunes and the play of shadows are an awesome sight.
 The drive back west to the Dra’a Valley takes us along the length of the Saghro mountains, one of the driest areas in the country with about 100 mm rain at the bottom and 300 mm on the hills.
 We pass the villages of Tazzarine (featured in the film ‘Babel’) and N’Qob, where we have lunch overlooking the mountains.

 |325 € *|